395t/review-assignments/_summaries/park2019deepsdf_2.md

   ![Equation 9](./park2019deepsdf_2eq9.png)

-* For inference, a shape code zi for shape Xi can be evaluated via Maximum-a-Posterior (MAP) estimation as:
+* For inference, a shape code $$z_{i}$$ for shape$$X_{i}$$ can be evaluated via Maximum-a-Posterior (MAP) estimation as:

   ![Equation 10](./park2019deepsdf_2eq10.png)

 * The model was trained on "ShapeNet" with complete 3D shape meshes.
 Each mesh was normalized to a unit sphere and sampled signed distance values for 500,000 spatial points.
-Sampling was done more aggresively on surfadce areas o capture greater geometric detail of the object.
+Sampling was done more aggresively on surface areas to capture greater geometric detail of the object.

 **How well does the paper perform?**